MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/pointofservicedriverinterface/ne-pointofservicedriverinterface-_posdevicecontroltype.md

 This enumeration provides values for each IOCTL that you can send to the device driver.
-It is a convenient way to indicate which IOCTL to dispatch when calling functions like <b>SendDeviceCommand()</b>.
+It is a convenient way to indicate which IOCTL to dispatch when calling functions like **SendDeviceCommand()**.